This post may contain affiliate links. Please read our disclosure.

 • A1c reflects average blood sugar levels over 2 to 3 months and is associated with a person’s risk of diabetes-related complications.

-• Regular A1c testing, through medical professionals or home kits, enables people to monitor and manage their diabetes more effectively.
+• Regular A1c monitoring, through medical professionals or home kits, enables people to monitor and manage their diabetes more effectively.

 • Maintaining an A1c within the recommended range significantly reduces the risk of complications such as eye, kidney, and nerve diseases, as well as cardiovascular events.

-• While lowering A1c is important, focusing on “time-in-range” is equally important, especially for people with A1c levels below 6 to 7 percent, to maintain overall health and minimize hypoglycemia risks.
+• While lowering A1c is important, focusing on “time-in-range” is equally important, especially for people with A1c levels between 6 to 7 percent, to maintain overall health and minimize hypoglycemia risks.

 What is A1c?